 Channing Tatum presents the Team Oscar project.

-Nicole Kidman and Chwtel Ejiofor present award for foreign language film Ida by Pawel Pawlikowski.
+Nicole Kidman and Chwtel Ejiofor present an award for the foreign language film Ida by Pawel Pawlikowski.
 He feels surprised and thanks lots of people.

 Marion Cotillard presents the song Teagan Sara and the Lonely Island – “Everything is Awesome” from Lego Movie.

-Kerry Washington and Jason Bateman present the best live action short film Mat Kirby and James Lucas – The Phone Call.
+Kerry Washington and Jason Bateman present the best live-action short film, Mat Kirby and James Lucas – The Phone Call.
 Their 1st Oscar.
-Movies are not made by money, but by determination.
+Movies are not made by money but by determination.
 Thanks to all people who volunteered and contributed without being paid.
-Mat Kirby mentions the donut shop that will be giving him a free donut a day for life.
+Mat Kirby mentions the donut shop that will give him a free donut a day for life.

 Best Documentary Short subject Ellen Goosenberg Kent and Dana Perry Crisis Hotline: Veterans Press 1.
-Dana perry’s sone killed himself -she said we should talk more about suicide.
+Dana perry’s son killed himself -she said we should talk more about suicide.

-Viola Davis, 2 times nominee presents the Governor’s Award – a lifetime of inspirational achievements.
-Maureen O’Hare, Jean-Claude Carriere, Harry Belafonte and Hayao Myiazaki have received the awards.
+Viola Davis, 2 times nominee, presents the Governor’s Award – a lifetime of inspirational achievements.
+In addition, Maureen O’Hare, Jean-Claude Carriere, Harry Belafonte, and Hayao Miyazaki have received the awards.